The current Swine Flu fears are both justified and overrated.

 - Should we be freaking out?

 No. The virus does not spread very readily.
-Even where outbreaks have occured, the virus is not wiping out those locations.
+Even where outbreaks have occurred, the virus is not wiping out those locations.

 - Will the Swine Flu scare go away like the killer Bird Flu scare?